BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing, and definitely bring a rain jacket or umbrella, especially if you're visiting during the monsoon season (which varies by region).
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Pack light, breathable clothing, and definitely bring a rain jacket or umbrella, especially if you're traveling during the monsoon season (which varies by region).
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot, and a reusable water bottle will save you money and reduce plastic waste.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.